Play and Learning Strategies - Infant Program (PALS I)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study examined whether a responsive parenting intervention for socially disadvantaged mothers (Play and Learning Strategies, PALS [now called Play and Learning Strategies Infant Program (PALS-I)]) compared to preintervention parenting resources, the authors examined both of these conditions as moderators of behavior change in participating families.
-Families of very low birth weight or term babies were randomly assigned to a group that only received PALS-I or a group that only received developmental information.
-Measures utilized include the Concepts of Development Questionnaire, the Parenting Sense of Competence Scale, the Symptom Checklist 90–Revised, the Depression Scale from the Center for Epidemiological Studies, and the Personal Relationships Inventory.
-Results indicate that mothers in the PALS-I only group with limited internal resources, particularly higher levels of anger/hostility, experienced more positive change for the broadest range of responsive behaviors compared to those who in the information-only control group.
-In addition, those in the PALS-I group experienced more change in provision of rich language input.
-Limitations include generalizabiltiy due to socioeconomic status, ethnicity, and gender.
+The purpose of the study was to examine a responsive parenting intervention for socially disadvantaged mothers [now called Play and Learning Strategies - Infant Program (PALS I)] compared to preintervention parenting resources.
+Both of these conditions were examined as moderators of behavior change in participating families.
+Participants were randomly assigned to a group that only received the intervention or a control group that only received developmental information.
+Measures utilized include the Concepts of Development Questionnaire, the Parenting Sense of Competence Scale, the Symptom Checklist 90—Revised, the Depression Scale from the Center for Epidemiological Studies, and the Personal Relationships Inventory.
+Results indicate that mothers in the intervention only group with limited internal resources particularly higher levels of anger/hostility, experienced more positive change for the broadest range of responsive behaviors compared to those in the information-only control group.
+In addition, those in the intervention group experienced more change in provision of rich language input.
+Limitations include lack of generalizability due to socioeconomic status, ethnicity, and gender.

 Length of controlled postintervention follow-up: 3 months.